davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

     - Luckily, the listing does not needed to sorted in any particular order.

 7. Although the `.git/` directory exists (as it did in my sample output), it still may be wise to create your own "test-dummy" directory structure so that you test your program.

+#### Hints and Tips
+1. Start as early as possible.
+This assignment (esp.
+Mode 2) is trickier than what meets the eye.

+2. For both modes, you will need to create a string that stores the current path to a file.
+For instance, you would need a string to input into `stat()` and you may need to store that path string onto your stack for the printing of mode-2 results.
+You *must* create these strings on the heap using `malloc()` because any string you create on the program stack will likely be reaped by the time you print off *your* stack.
+When that's the case, your stack would store stores pointers to garbage.

+3. Related to the first tip, there will be times where you'll need to build up strings.
+Sure, you can have a bunch of `strcpy()` and `strcat()` statements for this purpose.
+Or you might find [`snprintf()`](https://www.geeksforgeeks.org/snprintf-c-library/) to be useful.